Alibaba-NLP/ACE/README.md

 ## Download Embeddings

 In our code, most of the embeddings can be downloaded automatically (except ELMo for non-English languages).
 You can also download the embeddings manually.
-The embeddings we used in the papaer can be downloaded here:
+The embeddings we used in the paper can be downloaded here:

 | Name | Link |
 | -------------------------------  | ---|